yy404/showcase/SFML/TutorialCode.md

                                       spriteLog.getPosition().x + (logSpeedX * dt.asSeconds()),
                                       spriteLog.getPosition().y + (logSpeedY * dt.asSeconds()));

-                // Has the insect reached the right hand edge of the screen? if (spriteLog.getPosition().x < -100 ||
+                // Has the log reached the edge of the screen? if (spriteLog.getPosition().x < -100 ||
                     spriteLog.getPosition().x > 2000)
                 {
-                    // Set it up ready to be a whole new cloud next frame logActive = false;
+                    // Set it up ready to be a whole new log next frame logActive = false;
                     spriteLog.setPosition(810, 720);
                 }